Middle School

 Teacher: Jodi Smith

-Prerequisite: Superior performance in Pre-Algebra and a high level of interest in math
+Prerequisite: Superior performance in Pre-Algebra and a high level of interest in math -

-Middle School American History
+Middle School World Studies

 Teacher: Lauren Cooper